TOWN OF MURPHY NC

 Horseback Riding: Multiple public riding stables located in Murphy and surrounding areas.
 Being near the Nantahala Forest provides many miles of scenic riding.

 Fishing: Fishing season in North Carolina Hatchery Supported Trout Water opens the first Monday in April.
-Season is closed the month of March for stocking.
+The season is closed the month of March for stocking.
 Adult licenses can be purchased online and at retailers.
 Kids under 16 fish free.

 Local Restaurants: Enjoy a variety of local restaurants.
 Fresh trout, craft breweries, and home cooking, just to name a few.
 Our favorites include Herbs BBQ, Valley River Brewing Co., Chowder House, Rib Country, El Manzanillo, Bistro 21, Shoebooties, Daily Grind and Wine, Hoppy Trout, and Red Brick Deli...